ApplePieGiraffe/invoice-app/README.md

 ...and one or two other libraries to simplify things like working with dates and local storage. 😁

+## Things I Learned

-It was my first time using all of these libraries/packages (besides React), and so I'm not sure if I did everything correctly.
-However, I did put a bunch of effort into completing this challenge and I learned a lot along the way, so... yay! 😅
+This was my first time using all of these libraries/packages (besides React), so I learned a lot!
+Besides learning those new tools, I realized how important it is to stay organized and write code that is clean and reusable, especially as the project you're working on grows larger.

+On that note—I was kind of lost when it came to structuring and organizing a larger project like this, so I don't know how clean or reusable my code is and I might have come up with my own way of doing things here and there.
+I'd like to improve, however, so feedback is welcome!

+## Things I Wish I Would Have Done

+- Probably thought a little bit more about how to structure my styles before I started!
+- Perhaps broken down a couple of large components a little more.
+- And maybe used CSS variables to create the light/dark modes of the site (rather than styled-components' theme provider).
+I think it might have been a little... easier.

-## Quirks
+## Bugs

-- I created a custom dropdown menu for the filter in the home page and tried to make it accesible by creating it with labels and checkboxes but I might have made it worse! 😥
-- I didn't style the datepicker and dropdown in the form in accordance with the design files (but the README said styling those were optional).
-- If the theme choice saved in local storage is dark mode, there's a quick flash of light mode that appears before the page transitions to dark mode when the page first loads.
-I'm pretty sure this is because of the SSG (or SSR?) done by Next.js and I haven't managed to do something about it yet.
+- There's a quick flash of light mode that appears before the page transitions to dark mode when the page loads if the theme stored in local storage is dark mode.
+This is because of Next.js's pre-rendering feature and I haven't worked on a solution for that yet.

-### Things I wish I would have done...

-- Used CSS variables rather than styled-component's theme provider to implement the light/dark modes because looking back, I think it would have been nicer.
-Also, I think that would have given me a way to fix the light mode flash issue.
+- I made a custom dropdown menu for the filter on the home page but I don't think it's very accessible.
+I tried to use labels and checkboxes to improve its accessibility, but IDK if that made it worse.
+- The package I used to disable scrolling takes into account the extra space created by removing the scroll bar in the desktop layout but not tablet/mobile layouts, leaving a tiny bit of space between the content of the page and edge of the screen in the tablet/mobile layout.
+- There might be other bugs, too, that I might have missed, so let me know if you find them!